Tandem clustering with invariant coordinate selection: Invariant coordinate selection

 \section{Invariant coordinate selection}

 In Section~\ref{sec:ics_scatters}, the principle of ICS and various scatter matrices are detailed.
-Section~\ref{sec:ics_prepro} discusses ICS in a clustering context, while Section~\ref{sec:ics_selection} presents criteria for selecting which invariant coordinates to keep.
+Section~\ref{sec:ics_prepro} discusses ICS in a clustering context, while Section~\ref{sec:ics_selection} introduces criteria for selecting which invariant coordinates to keep.